awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsg-serverless-cli.md

    }
    ```

-   `TutorialUser` should now be able to index and search documents in the *books* collection\.
+   `TutorialRole` should now be able to index and search documents in the *books* collection\.

 1. To make calls to the OpenSearch API, you need the collection endpoint\.
 Send the following request to retrieve the `collectionEndpoint` parameter: